synonymdev/bitkit/README.md

 ## Overview

-Bitkit enables users to reclaim their digital life.

-Bitkit puts users in control of their money and payments, social profile, contacts, and payment preferences; allows users to authenticate to servers with just a tap; and allows users to stream data from public feeds and web accounts, all within one application.
-What Bitcoin has done for money and payments, Bitkit also extends to other areas of digital life.
+Reclaim your digital life with Bitkit.

+Bitkit offers on-chain and lightning transactions, as well as user-controlled social profiles and contacts; easy payments to contacts; key-based log-ins; and the ability to stream data from private and public fees into widgets.
+All these latter features have been built using [Slashtags](https://slashtags.to/).

+Synonym's mission is for users to have control over their own data and operate in a Web that is censorship-resistant, private, and free from walled gardens.
+Bitkit is Synonym’s crack at harmonizing this goal of digital autonomy with a great user experience.

 Bitkit is a mobile application available on Android and iOS, and implemented using React-Native.